sslab-gatech/oss-crs/README.md

 ### CRS Registry Directory (`--registry-dir`)

 Specify a custom CRS registry directory.
-Defaults to the bundled `crs_registry/` in the oss-crs repository.
+Defaults to the bundled `crs_registry/` in the oss-bugfind-crs repository.

 The registry contains:
 - CRS metadata (`pkg.yaml` for each CRS)